Swiss Championship Series – Official Rules

 Two losers of round 3 play in the Consolation Final for 3rd/4th place.

 Each match will be a best-of-five.
-The higher seeded player will have choice of machine or position for the 1st game, with the loser of each subsequent game having choice of machine or order, until someone has won 3 games.
+The higher seeded player will have choice of machine or position for the 1st game.
+The match will alternate between machines chosen by each player, until someone has won 3 games.
 A machine may not be played more than once in the same match.
 Once a player verbally announces their game choice, or chooses position, that decision will be locked in and cannot be changed.

 The winner of the match advances to the next round, while the loser is eliminated.

-The 3rd/4th place Consolation Final will be played as a best-of-one instead of a best-of-five like all other rounds, using the same rules.
+The 3rd/4th place Consolation Final will be played as a best-of-three instead of a best-of-five like all other rounds, using the same rules.

 - Malfunctions and Rulings

 Anything not covered here will be ruled according to the official IFPA rules:

 Players need to announce their interest until the 1st of December from each year to the IFPA Country Director of Switzerland by email (email@example.com).
 Otherwise there is no guarantee to participate (even if qualified).